Doug Somers: 1973-1979

 Somers then moved to another NWA affiliate in the Championship Wrestling from Florida (CWF).
 Winless since his initial run with Mid-Atlantic Championship wrestling, Somers defeated Ricky Fields in his debut with the promotion on March 24, 1975.
 He would enjoy moderate success, defeating Fields in a rematch as well as pinning Frank Hester and Rick Martel.
-On July 15, 1975 he participated in the Fort Myers Title Tournament at a house show in Fort Myers, Florida but was defeated by Mr Eito.
-His finished his first CWF on October 7, 1975 when he was beaten by "Coach" John Heath in Fort Myers.
-He then returned to MACW for the first time since his initial rookie run, making his debut on October 18, 1975 as he teamed with Joe Soto to face Ron Starr and Tony Rocco.
+On July 15, 1975, he participated in the Fort Myers Title Tournament at a house show in Fort Myers, Florida but was defeated by Mr Eito.
+His finished his first CWF on October 7, 1975, when he was beaten by "Coach" John Heath in Fort Myers.
+He then returned to MACW for the first time since his initial rookie run, making his debut on October 18, 1975, as he teamed with Joe Soto to face Ron Starr and Tony Rocco.
 During his second run he faced Ron Starr, The Avenger, Ken Patera, Tony Atlas, Ronnie Garvin, and Klondike Bill.
-As 1976 progressed Somers began to move up the card, defeating Manuel Soto, Larry Zybysko, and Mr Hayashi in house show encounters.
+As 1976 progressed Somers began to move up the card, defeating Manuel Soto, Larry Zbyszko, and Mr Hayashi in house show encounters.
 He also went to time limit draws with Mr Fujinami and Angelo Poffo and established himself in the midcard.
-His tour of MACW came to a conclusion on February 6, 1977 when he faced Frankie Lancaster.
+His tour of MACW came to a conclusion on February 6, 1977, when he faced Frankie Lancaster.
 During his run with MACW, Somers traveled to Japan for the first time for a tour with All Japan Pro Wrestling.
-His first match came on November 14, 1975 when he battled Thunder Sugiyama to a double countout in Korakuen Hall.
+His first match came on November 14, 1975, when he battled Thunder Sugiyama to a double countout in Korakuen Hall.
 Somers was winless in his first tour, losing to multiple performers including The Destroyer, Jumbo Tsuruta, and AJPW headliner Giant Baba.
 Somers then moved to yet another National Wrestling Alliance territory and joined the NWA Western States promotion.
 He made his debut of March 16, 1977 in Lubbock, Texas when he teamed with Alex Perez and Rip Hawk to defeat El Bracero, Jerry Kozak and The Super Destroyer.
 Somers would battle Sika Anoai, The Super Destroyer, and Ted Dibiase to time limit draws.

-He then moved on to NWA affiliate NWA Tri-State, making his debut on July 6, 1977 at a house show in Baton Rouge and battling Terry Sawyer to a time limit draw.
+He then moved on to NWA affiliate NWA Tri-State, making his debut on July 6, 1977, at a house show in Baton Rouge and battling Terry Sawyer to a time limit draw.
 Somers continued his ascent, defeating Johnny Boyd, Frank Dalton, Tom Shaft, Brian Blair, and Lynn Denton.
 During this time he formed a team with Ron McFarland, winning his first ever title in the NWA Tri-State Tag-Team Championship.
 He and McFarlane would go on to hold the belts twice.